Maria's Cookbook

 • 1 teaspoon ground cinnamon

-• 1/4 cup Port wine or brandy (optional, for soaking raisins)
+• ¼ cup Port wine or brandy (optional, for the raisins)

-• 1/4 cup caramel sauce (optional, for the baking dish)
+• ¼ cup caramel sauce (optional, for the dish)

-12. Put the dish in a bigger roasting pan and fill it with hot water halfway up the sides.
+6. Pour into the dish, set it in a larger roasting pan, and add hot water halfway up the sides.

 Tags: portuguese bread puddingpudim de pão